pietervincken/renovate-talk-java-demo-app/README.md

 # Forked from https://github.com/benc-uk/java-demoapp

-Adapted for the renovate talk.
+Adapted for the renovate talk. hello
 :rainbow: